Wisdom Teeth

 After the Extraction of Wisdom Teeth: Healing and Recovery

-The recovery period following the extraction of Wisdom Teeth in Richardson, TX, can vary depending on the complexity of the removal.
+The recovery period following the extraction of wisdom teeth in Richardson, TX, can vary depending on the complexity of the removal.
 However, most patients experience similar post-extraction symptoms, such as swelling, soreness, and mild discomfort.
 Understanding proper aftercare can help promote healing and prevent complications.

 Here are key tips to follow after your wisdom tooth extraction:

 • Manage Pain and Swelling: It is normal to experience discomfort and swelling after the procedure.
-Your oral surgeon in Richardson, TX, will likely prescribe pain medications or suggest over-the-counter options to manage the pain.
+Our oral surgeon in Richardson, TX, will likely prescribe pain medications or suggest over-the-counter options to manage the pain.
 Ice packs applied to the outside of the cheek can also help reduce swelling.

 • Stick to Soft Foods: For the first few days following the extraction, stick to soft foods that don't require much chewing, such as soups, mashed potatoes, yogurt, and smoothies.
 Avoid hot, spicy, or crunchy foods that may irritate the extraction site.